Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/1-Intro-to-trello.md

 Boards provide a high-level overview of an Information Technology project.
 A project board will allow team members to holistically monitor everything that is going on.
 They can see who is assigned to work on certain tasks, timeframes for completing work along with the status of particular tasks (i.e. which tasks have not been assigned, are currently being worked on and have been completed for the project).
 It also allows team members to effectively collaborate, access essential project resources and view deadlines.

 Most of the Capstone companies already have a Trello Board for their projects.
-Therefore, it is critical to peruse and become familiar with the Board to understand the project workflow and collaboration style.
+Therefore, it is critical to familiarise yourself with the Board to understand the project workflow and collaboration style.
 If you need ideas to create a new Trello Board or refine an existing one, there are several great templates provided which are well suited to a capstone project.
 Some Trello templates provided for boards include: _“Project Management”, “Kanban”, “Simple Project Board”, and “Remote Team Hub”_.
-For anyone creating their first Project Board, a _Simple Project Board_ is a good board to start with and use as a guide.
+For anyone creating their first Project Board, a _Simple Project Board_ is a good board to start with.
 A screenshot of this board is below for reference:

 ![trello_board](img/c1_boards.png)